Best Digital Nomad Luggage Combinations

 The organized backpack will act as your main tech hub for your trip and a focus on digital nomad luggage is recommended.
 Look for a heavily featured pack boasting a laptop sleeve, internal and external organizer pockets, a dedicated water bottle pocket, and a quality, comfortable harness.
 The Osprey Ozone Laptop Backpack ticks every box (and more) whilst maintaining a minimalist, stylish design.

 Finally, a duffle (regular or wheeled) is used as an overflow and can be carried on to most airlines.
+It's perfect for storing extras like your travel yoga mat or travel shoes.
 We recommend looking for those with versatile carrying options, such as the Patagonia Black Hole.
 Available with plenty of features, and in 40L, 55L, 70L, and 100L - there’s a size to fit every nomad's needs.

 40L Nomatic Travel Bag